astropy/astroquery/docs/xmm_newton/xmm_newton.rst

 	observation_id : string
 		id of the observation to be downloaded 10 digits, mandatory, example: 0144090201

+	filename : string
+		file name to be used to store the file, optional

+	verbose : bool
+		optional, default 'False', flag to display information about the process

 	level : string
 		level to download, optional, by default everything is downloaded, values: ODF, PPS